robrene/uu-pv-ass2/README.md

 | 10 | 71.58s | 318.735 MB |
 | 11 | 283.19s | 728.815 MB |
 | 12 | 1072.62s | 2528.275 MB |

+### Conclusion

+Calculating the execution tree of all states becomes exponentially harder for increasing *N*.
+Even for this relatively simple model, verifying the small specification for this algorithm quickly becomes too expensive for large values of *N*.

+Memory requirements seem grow at a much slower pace, with a lower bound of 147.073 MB for most values of *N*.
+However, the growth still appears to be exponential.
+Perhaps for more complicated algorithms, the memory bounds will play a bigger role.
+Using the simple optimization flags proved to be enough to run the verification on a commodity consumer laptop, with room to spare.